Maybe you plan to bring your prospecting to the next level with calls.

 This feature is not only limited to direct mail.

-You will also get notified when leads have opened an email.
-This allows you to engage with them while they are “warm” or “hot”.
+You will also get notified when leads have opened an email, allowing you to engage with them while they are “warm” or “hot.”

 5) The Mojo Dashboard

-In the dashboard, you can establish these personal and/or team goals.
+You can establish these personal and/or team goals in the dashboard.

-There is also the “Team Leaderboard function” that helps you hold team members accountable and also coach them.
+The “Team Leaderboard function” also helps you hold team members accountable and coach them.

 6) The Mojo Mobile App Feature